Where should you set up your wedding registry?

 Think about the items that you really need or want to register for.
 Do you want a registry that lasts 2 years after your wedding?
 Do you need one that has everything you’re interested in?
 Or are you looking for one that rewards you the most for completing your registry?

-Here’s a comprehensive list below of the most popular stores that couples use for their wedding registries.
+So what are the best stores to set up a wedding registry?
+We’ve shared a comprehensive list below of the most popular stores that couples use for their wedding registries to help you make your choice!

 Best Stores to Set up a Wedding Registry